anonnn914/NeurIPS_D-B/README.md

 1. Each folder named after a dataset from the list above contains code for experiments.
 2. README - This README explains the basic structure to the reader.
 3. Hyperparameter.md - This has the details of the hyperparameters used for all experiments in all datasets.
+4. reproducibility.md - This contains information on how to reproduce the experiments.
+5. error_bars.md - This showcases the error value mean and standard deviation for the Fridge appliance from REDD dataset.

 ### How to access Dataset:
 1. REDD: Login to http://redd.csail.mit.edu through login credentials.
 Perform pre-processing using NILMTK tools https://github.com/nilmtk/nilmtk.